Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Discover the sights of Zurich, Switzerland’s largest city

-Once you arrive in Interlaken, spend the evening in this popular yet very touristy town.
-Activities here are endless and if you want to enjoy this region to its fullest, one night won’t be enough.
-However, there should be enough time for a stroll along the River Aare or a short trip up to Harder Kulm.
+Upon arriving in Interlaken, you'll spend the evening in this popular and very touristy town.
+There are countless activities to enjoy.
+If you want to fully experience this region, one night might not be enough.
+However, there should be plenty of time for a walk along the Aare or a quick trip to Harder Kulm.

 Stadtmauer LuzernStadtmauer von Luzern (Foto: Schweiz Tourismus Beat Brechbuehl)